Dear Florida Lawyer:

 Re: Legal Volunteers Needed for Disaster Victims

-In the aftermath of Hurricane Matthew, I am requesting your help.
-To assist Florida citizens with legal issues following this disaster, we need volunteer lawyers to sign up below.
+We are requesting your help to assist Florida citizens with legal issues following hurricane disasters, and we need volunteer lawyers to sign up below.
 The Young Lawyers Division (“YLD”) of The Florida Bar has in place a Statewide Emergency Legal Services Response Plan (the “Florida Plan”) and we are looking for Florida lawyers to help implement the plan should it become necessary.
 Certainly the most active time of year for the Florida Plan is hurricane season; however, the hotline is activated during any declaration of emergency in the state.
 This would include, but is not limited to, floods, tornadoes, wildfires, and other disasters.

 The Florida Bar YLD, working in conjunction with the ABA Young Lawyers Section, is soliciting volunteers to help with ongoing and future disaster relief efforts, pursuant to the Florida Plan.
 Under the Florida Plan, volunteers provide basic legal services for low-income individuals in non-fee generating cases.
 The volunteers assist by returning calls placed to the YLD’s 1-800 hotline or at FEMA centers.
 The most pressing need is for volunteers to return calls.